CMSgov/dpc-static-site/src/_pages/api-documentation/get-access-token/create-jwt-manually.md

 **Response**

-The API will return an `HTTP 200` if the JWT is valid.
+The API will return `HTTP 200` if the JWT is valid.
 If not it will return an error message.